kadivetikavya/PROJECTS/End-to-end CICD/README.md

 #### Explanation of Each Stage
 1. Checkout
    a.
 Clones the main branch of the specified GitHub repository to the Jenkins workspace.
-2. SonarQube Scan
+2. SonarQube Scan <br>
    a.
-Lists the directory contents to ensure files are in place.
+Lists the directory contents to ensure files are in place. <br>
    b.
 Runs a SonarQube scan using Maven to analyze the code for bugs, vulnerabilities, and code smells.
-The scan results are sent to the specified  SonarQube server.
+The scan results are sent to the specified  SonarQube server. <br>
 3. Build Artifact
    a.
-Cleans the workspace and packages the Maven project, creating a build artifact (typically a JAR or WAR file).
+Cleans the workspace and packages the Maven project, creating a build artifact (typically a JAR or WAR file). <br>
 4. Build Docker Image
    a.
-Builds a Docker image from the Dockerfile in the project directory.
+Builds a Docker image from the Dockerfile in the project directory. <br>
    b.
-Tags the Docker image with the Jenkins build number for versioning.
+Tags the Docker image with the Jenkins build number for versioning. <br>
    c.
-Trivy is an image scan on the specified image and fail the build if critical issues are found in image.
+Trivy is an image scan on the specified image and fail the build if critical issues are found in image. <br>
 5. Push to Docker Hub
    a.
-Logs into Docker Hub using credentials stored in Jenkins.
+Logs into Docker Hub using credentials stored in Jenkins.<br>
    b.
-Pushes the Docker image to the Docker Hub repository.
+Pushes the Docker image to the Docker Hub repository. <br>
 6. Update Deployment File
    a.
-Configures git user details for committing changes.
+Configures git user details for committing changes. <br>
    b.
-Updates the deployment YAML file to use the newly created Docker image with the current build number.
+Updates the deployment YAML file to use the newly created Docker image with the current build number. <br>
    c.
 Stages, commits, and pushes the updated deployment file back to the GitHub repository, ensuring the Kubernetes cluster can pull the latest image. <br>

 ### Kubernetes Deployment and Service Files